publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch17/m__us_usc_t2_s608.md

     (a) The Director of the Congressional Budget Office shall have the authority to make lump-sum payments to enhance staff recruitment and to reward exceptional performance by an employee or a group of employees.

-    (b) Subsection (a) of this section shall apply with respect to fiscal years beginning after September 30, 1999.
+    (b) Subsection (a) shall apply with respect to fiscal years beginning after September 30, 1999.

 ([Pub.
 L. 106–57, title I, § 106][/us/pl/106/57/s106], Sept.
 29, 1999, [113 Stat.
 418][/us/stat/113/418].)